LIMUNIMI/DJeye/README.md

 0. Put djeye-controller and MIXXX in the same desktop, so that MIXXX is "under" the controller.

 # TODO
-- [ ] Finish mapping for the left deck
 - [ ] Implement playlist controls instead of library controls, to avoid atefacts in the browser code.

 # Architecture